 As with most information randomly captured it is the attributes that help discern the applicability.
 In the PMO we used a Project Management system that allowed for the capture of lessons learned and it also could add attributes to understand their applicability.
 For instance, within the process, the Project Manager was responsible, in the close project phase, to enter the lessons learned.
 While they could have been captured at any stage or at any time, the PM was still responsible for introducing them into the system as part of the project management methodology.
 I found that some PMs would enter those lessons during the phase they occurred and then others would wait until that last project close check and add them.
 Either way, the organization only audited a few projects after close so if the PM wasn’t self-governed then the lessons were not entered.

 Either way, the application of those lessons was never used at the Org level.
-Lessons learned were project manager centric, and if you want to build some sort of Lessons Learned effort to engage all of your team in gathering and capturing them, then applicability has to be identified.
+Lessons learned were project manager-centric, and if you want to build some sort of Lessons Learned effort to engage all of your team in gathering and capturing them, then applicability has to be identified.

 That is precisely what I found with my analysis.
 The same handful of PMs (in a 40+ PM environment) were entering lessons learned for every project they managed.
-The problem relates back to the very first statement I made at the beginning of this post: Capturing Lessons Learned in projects will provide no value unless your project organization matures their ability to use them.
+The problem relates back to the very first statement I made at the beginning of this post: Capturing Lessons Learned in projects will provide no value unless your project organization matures its ability to use them.

 Imagine that you’ve got a process in place where PMs are supposed to make sure lessons learned capture at specific points within a project life cycle.
-What method or governance do you have in place to make sure that’s happening?
-Or is lessons learned so much ingrained into your culture where rarely a project is closed that doesn’t have lessons learned entered?
+What method of governance do you have in place to make sure that’s happening?
+Or are lessons learned so much ingrained into your culture where rarely a project is closed that doesn’t have lessons learned entered?
 If your project organization isn’t using the intelligence captured from lessons learned then it’s a waste of valuable time, energy, and effort.

 I’m specifically referring to the project organization as a whole – an entrepreneurial PM’s attention to detail and sound management practices are never a wasted effort.
 The entrepreneurial PM will more than likely have their methods of learning lessons and applying that knowledge as they progress.
 It won’t matter what type of system of organization that your team may have for collection because this PM assimilates as needed.

 Let’s say, as an organization, you’ve all decided that capture and application are part of your maturation process.
 Before you begin utilizing a project management tool like CA’s PPM to capture lesson’s learned you need to decide what information and attributes will better help define how the data is categorized and applied.
-Because the team I worked with had already used the system over a few years, I had many examples to use to understand what we might change to better harness the technology and apply the information for current and future execution of projects.
+Because the team I worked with had already used the system over a few years, I had many examples to use to understand what we might change to better harness the technology and apply the information for the current and future execution of projects.

 The first thing I noticed after gathering lessons learned over three years was that with all the information captured only certain teams were reviewing them on a regular basis such as at a phase gate meeting when a project was closed.
 As a whole though, the body of PMs was not sharing the information gathered, and in some cases, the data didn’t apply.
 If PMs don’t see the info how would they even apply it?
 To start, I used the CA PPM reporting tool to create an automated report that would send PMs a monthly report that had the last thirty days of lessons.
 Even if most PMs ignored the report, some of them might find the information useful while we then worked on real changes to the lessons learned approach.

-This initial report’s goal was two-fold: First, we knew that PM’s were too busy with managing projects to share lessons, so the report enabled information sharing.
-Second, the PM’s now understood that their information was being shared and in turn, scrutinized.
+This initial report’s goal was two-fold: First, we knew that PMs were too busy with managing projects to share lessons, so the report enabled information sharing.
+Second, the PMs now understood that their information was being shared and in turn, scrutinized.
 Thus, the accuracy level would gradually increase.

 After extracting everything into a spreadsheet where the information could show trends and patterns, there were several essential elements that were demonstrated: